farmera/sare_grant/study_results_balloons.md

 A disadvantage of traditional methods such as planes and satellites is their high flight and relatively low resolution.
 A key advantage of such methods is their coverage.
 While the goal in aerial imaging is to get as high as possible without sacrificing resolution, the tension between height and resolution is a complex one.
+The high peformer when it comes to altitude is a satellite.

 ![](img/pixel-sizes.png)
 ###### Figure 4.
 Relative pixel dimension depending on satellite image source provider.

 For example, the GSD of a Landsat satellite image is ~30m (b. in __Figure 4__).
-This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (i.e. 900 sq meters, 0.22 acres, ~8% of our total study area).
+This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (900 sq m, 0.22 acres, ~8% of our total study area).
 Each of our thirty test sections measures 100ft by 20ft (a. in __Figure 4__) thus a single pixel in Landsat is five times larger than a single section.